 Fig. 1 shows a typical example of the dynamics and the chemical history of a freely oscillating bubble.
-In the upper panel, the bubble radius vs. time curve (blue) and the temporal evolution of the internal temperature (red) is depicted.
-The equilibrium bubble size is 50 $\mu$ m, which is expanded to 400 $\mu$ m representing an 8-fold expansion ratio.
+In Fig. 1 (a), the bubble radius vs. time curve (blue) and the temporal evolution of the internal temperature (red) is depicted.
+The equilibrium bubble size is 50 μm, which is expanded to 350 μm representing a 7-fold expansion ratio.
 In the initial stage of the dynamics, the bubble starts to shrink since it is out of equilibrium.
-In later stages, due to the inertia of the surrounding liquid, the bubble radius swings through its equilibrium value, and a large compression ratio is realized with a peak temperature as high as about 6000 K. After the first collapse, the bubble loges most of its energy via shock wave (acoustic emission [25])
+In later stages, due to the inertia of the surrounding liquid, the bubble radius swings through its equilibrium value, and a large compression ratio is realized with a peak temperature as high as about 6000 K. After the first collapse, the bubble loses most of its energy via shock wave (acoustic emission [30]) indicated by the much smaller local maximum during the first rebound.
+In the subsequent dynamics, the oscillations are less rapid, the temperature peaks are less pronounced, and the long-term behavior of the bubble is the convergence to its equilibrium state.